Backyard Basketry: Coiling with Grasses, Cattails, and More!

 **Please note that while these measures create an environment that reduces possible exposure to Covid 19 there are no guarantees.
-If you or a loved one is immunocompromised please opt not to take a workshop at this time.**
+If you or a loved one is immunocompromised and not vaccinated please opt not to take a workshop at this time.**

 In order to take pre-cautions against exposure to Covid 19 these are the measures I will be taking at my workshops this year.
 There are also several requirements you’ll need to agree to to attend.

 - There will be at least two hand washing and hand sanitizer stations

 - We will maintain 6 feet distance as much as possible.